8mm Film to DVD. How Do I Convert it?

 • Disadvantages.

-• DVD players will not be around forever and are required to play DVDs.
+• DVD players will not be around forever, but DVDs require players.

-• DVDs can be damaged, scratched, warped by heat/sun, and just plain wear out.
+• DVDs are damaged, scratched, warped by heat/sun, and just plain wear out.

 • Sharing DVDs means copying and shipping.

 2. Make a Digital copy at the same time in mp4 format.
 This is a simple process for most professional conversion companies.
-Once the file is captured and edited as stated above, it is a simple process to create a USB or hard drive with an mp4 version of the converted film.
+After capturing and editing 8mm film as stated above, USB and hard drive creation with mp4 versions of the converted film is straightforward.

 • Advantages.

-• Backup is in a format that is more modern and more usable in the future if needed and DVD players are discontinued.
+• Backup formats are modern and more usable in the future if needed.

-• If DVD Players are still available, then the mp4 files can easily be used to burn new DVDs.
+• If DVD Players are still available, burn new DVDs from the backup..

 • Sharing is much easier and faster through the internet, especially through the cloud.